ristearazvan/work/TokenPay Documentation.md

 >make

 ```
-Run the executable found within the shadowcoin folder with :
+Run the executable found within the tokenpay folder with :
 ```
 >./tokenpay